 Professor Marcelle Machluf, Ph.D

-Dr. Limor Baruch, Senior research fellow, co-lab manager and Tissue Engineering and cell-based therapy group leader.
+Lab manager and senior research fellow, Tissue Engineering, cultured meat, and cell-based therapy group leader.
 Limor received her Ph.D. in Biotechnology Engineering from the Technion, under the supervision of Prof. Machluf.
 Limor’s dissertation presented the development of two cell- microencapsulation platforms and their application for cancer treatment.
-In 2008, Dr. Baruch established the laboratory for crop quality at Kaiima Bio-Agritech Ltd., and managed it for six years.
-Dr. Baruch expertise includes the setup of laboratories and research fields, diverse analytical methodologies and scientific consultancy in addition to cell-based therapy, drug delivery systems and regenerative medicine.
-E-mail: email@example.com
+In 2008, Dr. Baruch established the laboratory for crop quality at Kaiima Bio-Agritech Ltd. and managed it for six years.
+Dr. Baruch’s expertise includes the setup of laboratories and research fields, diverse analytical methodologies and scientific consultancy in addition to cell-based therapy, drug delivery systems and regenerative medicine.
+Limor received the Herschel Rich innovation award in 2022.

 Post & Graduate Students